Book a call with admissions

 TMS Ruined My Life (and Other Scary Headlines)

-Headlines are designed to grab your attention and hook your interest, whether it’s a seasoned journalist, a medical whitepaper, or a blogger in 2022.
-If you’re a person curious about Transcranial Magnetic Stimulation treatment, do you think you’re more likely to read the 99 articles titled “Benefits of TMS Therapy” or the one article titled, “TMS Ruined My Life.”
+Headlines are designed to grab your attention and hook your interest, whether it’s a seasoned journalist, a medical whitepaper, or a blogger.
+If you’re curious about transcranial magnetic stimulation treatment, do you think you’re more likely to read the 99 articles titled “Benefits of TMS Therapy” or the one article titled “TMS Ruined My Life?”

 The truth is, there is no debate about TMS.
 Over 15,000 clinical studies have shown that TMS treatments are twice as effective as oral antidepressants in treating depression and anxiety disorders, with fewer side effects.
 There are always questions involved when considering an alternative medical treatment, and it’s good to be cautious.
 However, it’s important to consider reliable sources of information.